© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Earthwork 1080m NNW of Fforest Newydd is a scheduled monument protected by Cadw under reference GM308.
 View the official record →

-Earthwork 1080m NNW of Fforest Newydd is a prehistoric defence or enclosure situated in Glamorgan, Wales, designated as a Scheduled Ancient Monument under the reference GM308.
+Earthwork 1080m NNW of Fforest Newydd is a prehistoric defensive enclosure or settlement earthwork located in Wales and designated as a Scheduled Ancient Monument under reference GM308.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM308.

 Earthwork 1080m NNW of Fforest Newydd dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Earthwork 1080m NNW of Fforest Newydd is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM308.